riccardo-df/aggTrees/README.md

 tree <- aggregation_tree(cates, X_subsample, maxdepth = 2, cp = 0.01)
 ```

 Because the tree is constructed using only two covariates, we can represent it by plotting the axis-aligned splits it performed.
 This is achieved by the `recursive_partitioning_plot` function, which overlays the splits on a scatter plot of the covariates used in the tree construction.
 To aid readability, I suggest coloring the points according to the magnitude of the CATEs.
 By default, `recursive_partitioning_plot` uses yellow for more negative effects and red for more positive effects.
-Users can override this choice by setting the parameters `low` and `red`.
+Users can override this choice by setting the parameters `low` and `high`.
 Because in the present exercise effects are always negative, I decide to set `low = "red"` and `high = "yellow"`.

 ```
 plot <- recursive_partitioning_plot(tree, cates, X_subsample, low = "red", high = "yellow")